Amdocs Ltd at Barclays Global Technology, Media and Telecommunic

 Tavy Rosner - Barclays Bank PLC, Research Division - Head of Israel Equities Research

-And I believe we are live.
-Great.
-Hi, everyone.
-I'm Tavy Rosner from Barclays Research in Israel.
-I'm pleased to host today Amdocs, represented by Tamar Rapaport-Dagim, CFO.
-Tamar, thanks for being with us today.
+Hi.
+Good evening, everyone.
+I'm Tavy Rosner, Research Analyst at Barclays, and I'm pleased to host today Tamar Rapaport-Dagim, who's the COO and CFO of Amdocs.
+Tamar, thank you so much for being with us today.

 Tamar Rapaport-Dagim - Amdocs Limited - CFO & COO